skmin-lab/unixmd/docs/source/getting_started/getstarted.rst

 Working process
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-To run UNI-xMD, UNI-xMD requires creating objects in running script.
+To run UNI-xMD, UNI-xMD requires creating some objects in running script.
 A straightfoward way to perform a UNI-xMD calculation is as follows:

 1)  First of all, you should add the corresponding directories to your python path.